smartdevicelink/sdl_hmi_integration_guidelines/docs/AppService/PublishAppService/index.md

 !!! note

-An app service may send a PublishAppService RPC request mutiple times.
-Additional PublishAppService RPC requests will update the app service manifest and trigger an OnSystemCapabilityUpdated notification.
+The HMI may send a PublishAppService RPC request multiple times for a given service type.
+Additional PublishAppService RPC requests will update the app service manifest, rather than creating a new service, triggering an OnSystemCapabilityUpdated(MANIFEST_UPDATE) notification.

 !!!